CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/local-disks.md

 # Local Disks

-Kubecost displays all local disks it detects with low usage, with recommendations for resizing and predicted cost savings.
+nOps displays all local disks it detects with low usage, with recommendations for resizing and predicted cost savings.

 You can access the Local Disks page by selecting *Settings* in the left navigation, then selecting *Manage local disks*.